|

 down your "System" folder, your registry and waste hard drive

-eliminate all those old messages.
+space.
 Here are a few other tips

 :